-Anonymised information given to enable them to fulfil their safeguarding responsibilities as required by law.
+Anonymised information given to enable the board to fulfil their safeguarding responsibilities as required by law.

-They must also manage and minimize the risk of further incidents happening as far as this is reasonably possible, by supporting any necessary changes to policies, procedures and work practices.
+Board must also manage and minimize the risk of further incidents happening as far as this is reasonably possible, by supporting any necessary changes to policies, procedures and work practices.